sakuli/sakuli.github.io/content/docs/200_enterprise/icinga.md

 {{</highlight>}}

 ## Enable the Icinga2 API
-The steps to enable the Icinga2 API are described in the [REST API documentation](http://docs.icinga.org/icinga2/snapshot/doc/module/icinga2/chapter/icinga2-api).
+The steps to enable the Icinga2 API are described in the [**REST API documentation**](http://docs.icinga.org/icinga2/snapshot/doc/module/icinga2/chapter/icinga2-api).

-## Create a Icings2 service
+## Create a Icinga2 service

 Create a `check_command`, which will be executed only if Icinga did not receive a Sakuli result within a certain time.
 This ensures that you get a notification even if no passive check results arrive in Icinga at all: